-Abstract-Recently, model checking has played an important role in design of complex systems, embedded systems, and other critical systems.
-However, the model checking has problems of its own class too.
-The major problem is that a large amount of memory and time is often required, because the underlying algorithm in the model checking usually involves systematic examination of all reachable states of the system to be verified.
-In this paper, we consider where designers of systems can extract check-points, necessary signal events, in model checking of formal verification.
-Moreover, we demonstrate some specification examples, and some verification results by SPIN and NuSMV model checking tools.
+Abstract-Recently, model checking has played an important role in design of embedded systems, complex systems, and other critical systems.
+However, it is inefficiency to verify the entire systems.
+This article considers the case where designers of systems can extract check-points easily in model checking of formal verification.
+Moreover, we propose a method by which temporal formulas can be obtained inductively for specifications in model checking.
+Finally, we demonstrate verification results for some arbitration modules by NuSMV model checking tool.